ENG517/Procedure/kenneym/Studentconsole.md

 This guide will teach you how to connect a console to the OLED screen outside of scheduled events.

+A common misconception is the Landing can only be used when it is reserved.
+This is not true!
+You are free to use the space to play games, connect to the screen, and relax during your study break!
+This guide will teach you how to connect consoles to the OLED screen and use the space outside of its reservation times.

 ## Before you Connect

 1. Check the Events panel directly outside the Landing to see if the space is reserved.